stuartellis/sve-personal-website/content/articles/task-runner.md

 ## Installing Task

+Task can be installed on all of the popular operating systems through [packages](#installing-task-with-operating-system-packages).
+You can also [use Homebrew to install Task](#installing-task-with-homebrew) on macOS and Linux.

-If possible, use a tool that enables you to specify which versions of Task to install and activate different versions of Task for different projects.
-These options enable you to specify a version of Task for each project:
+If possible, consider using other tools that also enable you to specify a version of Task for each project.
+These include:

 1. Tool version managers like [mise](#installing-task-with-mise)
 2. [Installation with npm](#installing-task-with-npm)